TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _recycler:
     -   *recycler*

-        The Recycler is a tool in the TYPO3 backend for managing and restoring deleted records.
+        The Recycler is a backend module for managing and restoring deleted records.

     ..  _redirects: